daios-ai/msg/data/msplain.md

 # MindScript Language Manual (Human-Oriented)

 MindScript is a compact, expression-oriented language for two kinds of computation: deductive (ordinary, deterministic functions) and inductive (first-class oracles backed by models or external sources).
-It pairs formal, structural types with informal annotations (human text that actually guides oracles) while keeping syntax clean and readable.
+It pairs formal, structural types with informal annotations (human text that guides oracles) while keeping syntax clean and readable.

 ---